 On the Day of Pentecost, tells us that the Holy Spirit came down and was poured out on ‘all flesh’ in fulfillment of , and began a new era in God’s redemptive plan.
 While Western churches don’t make much of this event, for Eastern Orthodox churches, this three-day feast is one of the most important religious celebrations, second only to Easter.

-In the Jewish calendar of religious holidays, the Feast of Weeks (aka Shavout or Pentecost) is directly linked to Passover and the exodus from Egypt.
-Because it occurred 50 days after Passover, the Jews of Jesus’ day called it ‘Pentecost’, meaning ‘fiftieth day’.
+In the Jewish calendar of religious holidays, Pentecost (aka, “Feast of Weeks” ) is directly linked to Moses receiving the Law at Mt.
+Sinai.
+It takes place 50 days after the Feast of Firstfruits.
+The Jews of Jesus’ day called it ‘Pentecost’, meaning ‘fiftieth day’.
 It occurred at the end of the grain harvest, and was considered the closing event of the spring Passover season.
 The Pentecost celebration is one of 3 feasts that required every male Jew to travel to Jerusalem.
 (This explains why so many foreigners were in Jerusalem on the Day of Pentecost)

 One wonders why the Holy Spirit was sent on Pentecost, the day that the Jews celebrated the Law coming down from God.
 Perhaps this chart will illustrate the significance of this day.

 1: The years may be off by a few, give or take, but the day, Nisan 14, is the same.
 It’s the 14th day of the first month of the Jewish calendar (Nisan).